schuellerf/telegram-emojiexpert/README.md

 To keep your new telegram bot running when you logout you might want to checkout [tmux](https://tmux.github.io/), which is probably shipped with your favorite distribution.

+## Updating
+To update to a newer version of Unicode or Emoji standard please update the files

+- emoji-data.txt
+- emoji-sequences.txt
+- emoji-test.txt
+- emoji-zwj-sequences.txt
+- UnicodeData.txt

+by either reading the hints in `emojiexpert.py` or removing those files and following the hints when starting `python3 emojiexpert.py` without those files